Torsion of elliptic curves with rational $j$-invariant over quartic number fields: Lemmas on number fields

 To prove this, we need the follwing theorem by A.-M. Legendre.

 \begin{theorem}[A.-M. Legendre.
-See J.-P. Serre \cite{Serre}] Let \(a,b,c\) be three integers, not all of the same sign and such that \(abc\) is square-free.
+See {\cite[Theorem 2, Chap IV, App.
+I]{Weil}}] Let \(a,b,c\) be three integers, not all of the same sign and such that \(abc\) is square-free.
 Then, the equation has a solution in integers \((X,Y,Z) \neq (0,0,0)\) if and only if \(-bc, -ca, -ab\) are quadratic residues modulo \(|a|\), modulo \(|b|\) and modulo \(|c|\), respectively. \end{theorem}

 \begin{proof}[Proof of Lemma \ref{quartic_quadratic_cor 2}] By \cite[Lemma 3.1]{CHOU}, a quadratic extension \(F\) of \(\QQ\) is an intermediate field of a quartic cyclic extension of \(\QQ\) if and only if \(F = \QQ(\sqrt{n})\) for some positive square-free integer \(n\) such that there exist non-zero integers \(a,b\) and \(c\) satisfying